SHE21/MergeCsvFile/README.md

 # MergeCsvFile
-Create a new merged file from two other csv files
+Create a new merged file from two other csv files.
+Calm!
+I'm a beginner.